-Turn off lights not needed for driving.

-Check for all required papers, trip manifests, permits, etc.

-Secure all loose articles in cab (they might interfere with operation of the controls or hit you in a crash).

-Start the engine.
+- Turn off lights not needed for driving. - Check for all required papers, trip manifests, permits, etc. - Secure all loose articles in cab (they might interfere with operation of the controls or hit you in a crash). - · Start the engine.

-Step 7: Start the Engine and Check
+Step 7: Start the engine and check

-Test for Hydraulic Leaks.
+Test for hydraulic leaks.
 If the vehicle has hydraulic brakes, pump the brake pedal three times.
 Then apply firm pressure to the pedal and hold for five seconds.
 The pedal should not move.
 If it does, there may be a leak or other problem.
 Get it fixed before driving.
-If the vehicle has air brakes, do the checks described in Sections 5 and 6 of this manual.
+If the vehicle has air brakes, do the checks described in Sections 5 and 6 of this manual

-Brake System
+Brake system

-Test Parking Brake(s)
+Test parking brake(s)

-Fasten safety belt

-Set parking brake (power unit only).

-Release trailer parking brake (if applicable).

-Place vehicle into a low gear.

-Gently pull forward against parking brake to make sure the parking brake holds.

-Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable).

-If it doesn't hold vehicle, it is faulty; get it fixed.
+- Fasten seat belt. - · Set parking brake (power unit only). - Release trailer parking brake (if applicable). - · Place vehicle into a low gear. - Gently pull forward against parking brake to make sure the parking brake holds. - Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable). - If it doesn't hold vehicle, it is faulty; get it fixed.

-Test Service Brake Stopping Action
+Test service brake stopping action

-Go about five miles per hour.

-Push brake pedal firmly

-"Pulling" to one side or the other can mean brake trouble.

-Any unusual brake pedal "feel" or delayed stopping action can mean trouble.
+- · Go about five miles per hour. - Push brake pedal firmly. - "Pulling" to one side or the other can mean brake trouble. - Any unusual brake pedal "feel" or delayed stopping action can mean trouble.

-If you find anything unsafe during the Vehicle inspection, get it fixed.
+If you find anything unsafe during the vehicle inspection, get it fixed.
 Federal and state laws forbid operating an unsafe vehicle.